Your Massachusetts Winter Wonderland Awaits

 John Hancock, West Way Trails, and Left Bank Trail Area

 The most strenuous place to go snowshoeing at Jiminy is also the most rewarding!
-This 3.5-mile loop circumnavigates the ski areas around the resort.
+This 3.5-mile loop circumnavigates our trail network.
 You will climb 1,200 vertical feet to the summit of the mountain via the John Hancock and West Way Trails.
 From there you will descend the mountain via the Left Bank trail.
 We promise you will not be disappointed by the views with numerous lookout points along the snowshoe area to fully take in the tranquil snow-covered Berkshire mountains.
 From the summit, snowshoers can see the Jericho Valley to the North, including Mt.
 Greylock, the highest point in Massachusetts.
 Take a well-deserved break at the Summit Lodge and grab a snack or beverage before your descent.
 Both the ascent and descent snowshoe areas are covered by our snowmaking system, so you never need to be worried about the snowpack during our normal winter ski season.
 The trail is however shared by ski and snowboard traffic, so guests must remain attentive.
 Please be advised that we cannot download foot traffic via the chairlift.
 If you hike up, you must hike back down.

 Snowshoe Rentals